alirezabj/Part3-Exercise4/README.md

 ```
 **Behavior:**
 - Reading: x and y coordinates can be accessed using (point.x().value, point.y().value)
-- Modification: It is possible becasue Number is mutable.
+- Modification: Although the record is immutable and we cannot assign new Number objects to x or y, the contents of the Number objects are mutable
-- Sharing: Risky since multiple clients could share the same Number object and modify it unintentionally.
-This is becasue although the Point record  itself is immutable and x and y cannot be reassigned, Number is mutable which means the coordinates can be modified through the Number object.
+- Sharing: Risky since although the record itself is immutable, sharing the Number objects allows other clients to modify the coordinate values.